 As you read reviews and write-ups of different colleges you will find that all colleges are categorized as either ‘for-profit’ or ‘non-profit’.
 So what exactly does this mean and how does it affect you?
-Take a look at the differences between for-profit and non-profit colleges.
+Take a look at the differences between nonprofit vs for-profit colleges.

 What Is A Non-Profit College?

-A non-profit college is typically launched and designed with the sole purpose of creating a learning environment that serves students’ interest.
-The main focus of a non-profit college is to help students complete their college degree as a launch pad for career success.
+A non-profit college’s sole purpose is to create a learning environment that serves students’ interests.
+The main focus of a non-profit college is to help students complete their college degree as a launchpad for career success.

 Non-profit colleges are publicly owned, and as with most other non-profit organizations, they are managed by a board of trustees.
-There are no owners or share-holders in a non-profit college, leaving the management free to focus on providing quality education to their students.
+There are no owners or shareholders in a non-profit college.
+That leaves the management free to focus on providing quality education to their students.
 Moreover, because they are publicly owned, these institutions receive substantial financial aid in the form of federal and state funding.
 They also receive funding from individual donors.
 All of this helps them operate efficiently while still keeping the tuition fees lower.

 What Is A For-Profit College?

 A for-profit college is essentially a business.
 The college is in the business of providing a service, which in this case is education for college students.
-These colleges are launched and managed by owners and shareholders who are looking to make a profit from their business venture.
+Owners and shareholders launch and manage these colleges to make a profit from their business venture.